Skip to main content

 ssh root@YOUR_SERVER_IP

-If you've never used SSH before, this step alone can take 30–60 minutes to set up properly — generating keys, adding them to the server, fixing permissions.
+If you've never used SSH before, this step alone can take 30–60 minutes to set up properly — generating keys, adding them to the server, and fixing permissions.

 Step 2: Install Node.js